 1 Raise suicide risk concerns

-When concerns about te tamaiti or rangatahi include self-harm or thoughts about killing themselves, we have to talk to them about this.
+When concerns about te tamaiti or rangatahi include self-harm or thoughts about suicide, we have to talk to them about this.
 We can be direct and ask te tamaiti or rangatahi about their thoughts – we listen, acknowledge their feelings and don't judge.

 2 Screen and assess for suicide